SignalIO-Team/docs/docs/index.md

 This software also require python 2.8^, esptool.py and some external libraries which is listed in requirements.txt file.

-To start the utility use tis command:
+To start the utility use this command:

 Windows:
 ```